 As a teacher, I encourage my students to ask questions.
-Because I know the confidence they’ll gain through practice, will be useful in the future.
+Because I know the confidence they’ll gain through practice will be helpful in the future.

-Students must understand early on that not everything taught in school will be useful.
-However, it is also important for them to know how to translate classroom ideas into practical applications.
+Students must understand early on that not everything taught in school will be helpful in their future careers.
+However, it is also crucial for them to know how to translate classroom ideas into practical applications.